TimAnderson1/Coffee-Shop-Chain-Performance-Project/README.md

 **Dataset scope:** Transactions recorded between 1 January and 30 June 2023 across three New York City store locations.

+## Quality Assurance

+Headline metrics and project scope were validated against the source data and reconciled across the SQL analysis, Tableau dashboard and README.

+Checks included:

+- Confirming 149,116 unique transactions from `transaction_id`.
+- Confirming 214,470 total items sold from `transaction_qty`.
+- Reconciling total revenue to $698,812.33.
+- Verifying average transaction value of $4.69 using total revenue divided by unique transactions.
+- Confirming the dataset covers 1 January to 30 June 2023 across three New York City locations.
+- Verifying that the Coffee category generated 38.63% of total revenue and was the largest revenue category.
+- Checking that currency, metric names and date coverage are reported consistently across the analysis and dashboard.

 ## Dashboard
 ![Coffee Shop Chain Performance](https://github.com/TimAnderson1/Coffee-Shop-Performance-Project/blob/main/Coffee%20Shop%20Performance%20Dashboard/Dashboard/Updated_Dashboard_2026-09-13%20194706.png)
 *Image of the dashboard from Tableau*